 "The Story of Joseph" is considered as an important source of inspiration for the followers of Sufism, the mystical dimensions of Islam.
 The Sufis believe that Joseph's suffering, endurance, trials and tribulations, renunciations of both physical and materials comforts, and his ultimate noble act of forgiveness out of love, are the shining examples of a true Sufi's life and deeds.
-Joseph's separation, arduous journey, and his final reunion with Jacob are the manifestations of the "Stations" or "Valleys" of the Sufi mystical path that a Sufi seeker must journey upon in his or her quest for self purification and ultimate union with God.
+Joseph's separation, arduous journey, and his final reunion with Jacob are the manifestations of the "Stations" or "Valleys" of the Sufi mystical path that a Sufi seeker must journey upon in his or her quest for self purification and ultimate union with God."

 In his outstanding book, All the King's Falcons: Rumi on Prophets and Revelation, John Renard (Professor of Theological Studies at Saint Louis University) beautifully explains Rumi's poetic treatment of Joseph (Yosef for Muslims) and Jacob (Yakob for Muslims).
 I've embedded the entire Chapter titled 'Joseph and His Family' below.
 I highly recommend reading it in its entirety...Here is also the direct link to the above mentioned Chapter, if you wish to read it online at Google eBook: All the King's Falcons: Rumi on Prophets and Revelation (Chapter 4)

-O youthful Joseph,
+O youthful Joseph, come,

 Poor Jacob has grown too old.